 It’s A Matter of Physics: An Introduction to the Functional Aspects

-(Thoroughbreds) (844kb PDF)
+of Conformation (Thoroughbreds) (844kb PDF)

 California Thoroughbred, August 2004